diaxxu/diaxxu/README.md

 # 💫 About Me:
-👋 I’m a final year high school student interested in aerospace and engineering.<br>✈️ I love designing and building RC planes, DIY rockets, long-range drones, and guidance systems.<br>🛠️ I use Fusion 360 for CAD and enjoy learning about CFD and aerodynamics.<br>💻 Currently learning C, C++, and Python.<br>
+👋 Hi i’m a final year high school student interested in aerospace and engineering.<br>✈️ I love designing and building RC planes, DIY rockets, long-range drones, and guidance systems.<br>🛠️ I use Fusion 360 for CAD and enjoy learning about CFD and aerodynamics.<br>💻 Currently learning C, C++, and Python.<br>

 # 💻 Tech Stack: